Greg Russo

 Greg Russo is an American screenwriter and director.
 He is best known for writing the 2021 film adaptation of Mortal Kombat.
-He is also set to write a sequel to the 2017 film Death Note, adaptations of F.E.A.R.
-Saints Row, Space Invaders and System Shock, which he will also direct.
+He is also set to write a sequel to the 2017 film Death Note, adaptations of F.E.A.R., Saints Row, Space Invaders and System Shock, which he will also direct.

+Early life

+Russo attended Vassar College after graduating high school in Cherry Hill.
+Russo couldn’t find work in the film industry when he graduated in 2001, so he spent the next four years working for a headhunting firm in New Jersey, an experience he called “lucrative but soul-sucking.”
+When his then-girlfriend (now spouse), Tricia Gonnella, was accepted into the graduate Peter Stark Producing Program at the University of Southern California in 2007, they moved to Los Angeles.

 Career

 Russo's first break came in 2010, when he optioned the contained thriller spec script "Down" to Relativity Media.

 He followed up "Down" in October 2010 with the highly received action thriller spec "I-95" which placed #3 overall with 97 votes on the year end HIT LIST - a list of the best un-produced original screenplays in Hollywood hosted by The Tracking Board.
 "I-95" was later changed to "Autobahn" and optioned by Inferno Entertainment.

-In 2011, Russo sold an original action/thriller pitch entitled "Black Ice" to Alloy Entertainment.
+In 2011, Russo sold an original action-thriller pitch entitled "Black Ice" to Alloy Entertainment.
 He also worked on the Paramount action film "Heatseekers" produced by Michael Bay.

 In 2012, Russo was hired to write the action film "High Speed" for Act of Valor director Scott Waugh.

 In 2013, Russo was hired by Relativity Media to adapt the sci-fi/action Arcana comic "Continuum" into a feature film.
 Later that year, Universal Pictures hired Russo to adapt its action/spy film It Takes a Thief based on the TV series of the same name.

 In the summer of 2014, Russo sold the original TV pilot "Chop Shop" to 20th Century Fox with Chris Morgan producing.